borh/papers/register-database-model.md

 ## Subgroup Discovery and Exceptional Model Mining

 Algorithm \ref{alg:EMM} gives the general outline of the SD/EMM process.
-We defer explanation to the detailed description offered in [@duivesteijn2013exceptional, pp. 13--30], and rather detail the parameters we used instead.
+We defer a detailed explanation to that offered in [@duivesteijn2013exceptional, pp. 13--30], and rather provide an intuitive account of the algorith as well as detail the parameters we used.
+Intuitively, we search increasingly small subsets fo data constructed from the descriptions made with the refinement operator.

 \vspace*{1em}
 \begin{algorithm}[H]
    \scriptsize
    \label{alg:EMM}
-   \caption{Beam search for top-q Exceptional Model Mining (reproduced from \cite{duivesteijn2013exceptional}, pp. 19).}
+   \caption{Beam search for top-q Exceptional Model Mining (reproduced from \cite{duivesteijn2013exceptional}, p.
+19).}
    \SetAlgoLined
    \RestyleAlgo{algoruled}
    \DontPrintSemicolon